Heinz History Center: Senator John Heinz History Center

 In 1879, a club called Old Residents of Pittsburgh and Western Pennsylvania was founded.
 In 1884, leaders changed the organization's name to the Historical Society of Western Pennsylvania (HSWP); it has been operating continuously since then and is the Pittsburgh region's oldest cultural organization.

+Reconstructed Heinz Company wagon at the Heinz History Center.

 HSWP began the tradition of interpreting public history in 1911, organizing the centennial of steamboat navigation in Pittsburgh.
 In 1955, it led the organization of the city's bicentennial celebration.
 During its early years, HSWP leaders held meetings in homes and churches, but in 1893, were granted space for the organization's archives at the new Carnegie Library of Pittsburgh in the Oakland neighborhood.

 By 1914, HSWP had its own building on Bigelow Boulevard.
 It operated there until 1996, when its expanded quarters in the renovated historic warehouse were completed in Pittsburgh's Strip District.
 The Society celebrated the opening of the new museum by hosting an inaugural gala there on April 26, 1996, for 900 guests.
 In 2004, the Smithsonian wing was completed, adding a gallery for changing exhibitions from the Smithsonian Institution, a Special Collections Gallery, an Education Center, and the Western Pennsylvania Sports Museum.

 The History Center is named for John Heinz, a former U.S. Senator from Pennsylvania who died in a 1991 plane crash.